intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-fm-tx.rst

 ``V4L2_CID_RDS_TX_ALT_FREQS (__u32 array)``
     The alternate frequencies in kHz units.
 The RDS standard allows for up to 25 frequencies to be defined.
-Drivers may support fewer frequencies so check the array size.
+Because drivers may support fewer frequencies, check the array size.

 ``V4L2_CID_AUDIO_LIMITER_ENABLED (boolean)``
     Enables or disables the audio deviation limiter feature.
 The limiter